Ndahiroloicke/forticore-dev/SUPABASE_OTP_SETUP.md

 ## Important Notes

-- The OTP token is typically 6 digits
+- The OTP token is typically 8 digits (default Supabase configuration)
 - Tokens expire after 24 hours (configurable in Supabase settings)
 - Rate limiting applies to prevent abuse (typically 60 seconds between resends)
 - The verification must happen before the user can sign in